Organic September Day 13: S.W. Basics of Brooklyn

 The only thing that really bothers me about these S.W.
 Basics of Brooklyn products is the price.
 Though not super expensive, they do cost a bit more than I would normally want to pay for skincare products.
 However, you could see them as an investment in a clean and healthy-looking skin and in that case, they are well worth the splurge (for me at least).

 I hate this product.
 Hate is probably a little bit of a strong word.
 Let me rephrase that.
 I’m really, honestly not fond of the S.W.
 Basics Makeup Remover at all.
 There is one aspect to this brand that I do really like though, and that is that the ingredients are nothing more or less than what is written on the packaging.
 Nor do the S.W.
 Basics products have significantly strong smells, it’s just all natural simple ingredients.

 I actually quite like the smell of tea tree when it’s not too overpowering, but the smell of the S.W.
 Basics Cleanser is a bit odd.
 I’m a bit uncertain about the combination of rose and tea tree together.
-The toner is also petrifyingly stinky, and I can’t bare to face the smell.
-I’ve never really understood the concept of a facial toner.
-Perhaps, this is because I’ve never found one that’s given me a massively life changing experience.
+The toner is also rather stinky, and I can’t bear to face the smell.
+I’ve never really understood the concept of facial toner.
+Perhaps, this is because I’ve never found one that’s given me a massively life-changing experience.
 I can honestly say that I found no difference with this toner.
-It didn’t make a difference to my face, and smells awful.
+It didn’t make a difference to my face and it smells awful.